New Patients 215.234.3772

 770 Newtown Yardley Road, Suite 215 Newtown, PA 18940

 Flat feet, also known as fallen arches, is a condition where the arches of the feet are lower than normal or completely flattened.
 This can cause the entire sole of the foot to touch the ground when standing.
-While flat feet are common and often painless, they can sometimes lead to discomfort or problems in the ankles, knees, and hips due to changes in how weight is distributed across the body.
-Understanding the causes of flat feet is essential for effective management and treatment.
+While flat feet are common and often painless, they can sometimes lead to discomfort or problems in the ankles, knees, and hips.
+This problem can cause pain and changes in how weight is distributed across the body.
+We’re here to review the causes of flat feet that we treat in Newtown, PA.

 While flat feet are common and often painless, they can sometimes lead to discomfort or problems in the ankles, knees, and hips.